 13 Tips & Tricks for Saving Big on Car Rentals

 The holidays are here, and if you don't live close to your family, there's a good chance you'll be renting a car at some point in the next few weeks.
 Whether you'll be flying in and grabbing a car at the airport, or renting in your 'hood and road-tripping to your destination, it pays to know what you're getting into before you hand over your credit card.

-Here are our 11 best tips for renting a car that will help you save big and keep travel plans from encroaching on your holiday gift budget.
+Here are 12 of our best tips for renting a car that will help you save big and keep travel plans from encroaching on your holiday gift budget.

 Join a rental car loyalty rewards program.